 The biggest Arctic dispute is happening around United Nations’ Law of the Seas submission deadline of 2013 by which nations must provide a scientific proof where their shelf ends.
 Based on the boundary of the shelf, countries may extend their boundaries by as much as 200 miles from that line.
 Arctic is a particularly active place for claims submission considering recent discoveries of natural gas and oil in the region.

-Northwest Passage is a water route connecting Atlantic Ocean and Pacific Ocean and lies between hundreds of Canadian islands.
+Northwest Passage: United States – Canada Dispute Northwest Passage is a water route connecting Atlantic Ocean and Pacific Ocean and lies between hundreds of Canadian islands.
 Canada claims that the route is within Canada and therefore only Canadian ships are entitles to use the route.
 Other countries, and especially the United States refuse to recognize Canadian claim and believe the passage should be open to all countries.

-Russia and Norway are battling out who is the true master of the Barents Sea that is filled with natural gas and oil right in the middle of the sea.
+Barents Sea: Russia – Norway Dispute Russia and Norway are battling out who is the true master of the Barents Sea that is filled with natural gas and oil right in the middle of the sea.
 With Norway having a formal control over an international territory of Svalbard (Spitsbergen Treaty, 1920), Norway is claiming vast areas of the Barents Sea stretching far east of Norwegian waters .
+Russia would like to draw a slightly different line so that more natural resources fall on the Russian side.
+Norway is a member of NATO alliance and has not been willing to give up any of its claims making compromise less likely.
+Both countries declined to agree to each other’s submissions to extend sea borders in the Barents Sea area.
+Currently, countries are negotiating on the level of foreign ministers prior to re-submission of the claims to UN. |

-Since the purchase of Alaska from Russia in 1863, the United States and Russia have been trying to finalize marine boundaries.
+Bering Sea: Russia – United States Dispute Since the purchase of Alaska from Russia in 1863, the United States and Russia have been trying to finalize marine boundaries.
 Most recent attempt was made in 1990 and became known as Baker-Shevarnadze treaty.
 With the fall of Soviet Union, Russian parliament has refused to ratify the treaty and Russian diplomats from time to time attempt to re-negotiate some of the agreements made in 1990.
+Russian argument is largely based on the fact that Shevarnadze was not authorized and was not acting on behalf of the country’s interests.
+Accidentally, in 1993 Shevarnadze came to power after a bloody civil war in Georgia to become countries second president.
+Georgia remains a close ally of the United States to this day.
+United States has been refusing to re-negotiate the treaty and believes that 1990 agreement is final and cannot be changed.

-It is currently under Danish control but Canadian have repeatedly attempted to establish foothold there and even made several landings with flag planting.
+Hans Island: Denmark – Canada Dispute Denmark and Canada are fighting over Hans Island for over 60 years now.
+It is currently under Danish control but Canadian have repeatedly attempted to establish foothold there and even made several landings with flag planting. |

 Lomonosov Ridge: Russia – Canada – Denmark Dispute